VisActor/VTable/docs/assets/faq/en/3-How to automatically calculate the width and height of cells in a table component based on the content.md

 ## Question Description

 I have a requirement where the cell content in a table may contain line breaks, and the content length may vary for cells in the same column.
 Additionally, the style of cells in the same row may differ.
 However, I want the content to be fully displayed, so I need a table component that can automatically adjust the width and height of cells based on their content.
-Which table component can achieve this effect?
+How can I achieve this effect in VTable?

 ## Solution

-You can use the open-source charting component VTable to achieve this effect.
 VTable supports a configurable auto-sizing mode for width and height calculation!

 ## Code Example